jkotests/watir-nokogiri/README.md

 Watir-Nokogiri
 ==============

-Watir-Nokogiri is an HTML parser using a Watir's API.
+Watir-Nokogiri is an HTML parser using Watir's API.

 Background
 -----------